The interaction design syllabus

 - Interruptible animations (animations should react gracefully if a user wants to interrupt them with an action)

-- Intuition vs. power (some software is more effective but is hard to learn to use, and this can be a good thing)
+- Intuition vs power (some software is more effective but is hard to learn to use)

-- Necessary friction (some actions are usually unwanted, e.g. delete, and adding friction to those actions is a good thing)
+- Necessary friction (some actions are dangerous, e.g. delete, and adding friction to those actions is a good thing)

 - Paper cuts (lots of small usability issues that add up to something truly painful)